 Deadline for submitting candidate petitions for verification:

-- Statewide, Multi-County, County, District, and Special District Offices
+- Representative in Congress, Statewide, Multi-County, County, District, and Special District Offices